w5xd/ASW12V/README.md

 VCC isolated to that section.
 The power and ground circuit is this:
 <a href='ASW12V-circuit3.pdf'>ASW12V-circuit3.pdf</a>.
 There are a lot of options on the PCB for exactly what Ground and VCC connections get connected internal to the device.

 You can successfully use this device with NONE of these jumpers in place.
-But in that case you might have to add jumpers on the terminal blocks between their VCC and GND pins.
+But consider how you want to use it.
+In my own case, the same 12VDC supply powers all my antenna relays, so I can safely tie all the Gnd and VCC terminals together.
+Your shack may differ.

 The PCB has jumpers that can internally connect:</p>
 <ol>
 <li>the VCC pin to the VCC on the adjacent section.